JakobTSchneider/encoder-decoder-finance-thesis/README.md

 This repository contains the complete code, data preparation, and evaluation framework developed for a Bachelor's thesis focusing on the application of encoder-decoder architectures to financial time series forecasting.

 ---

+## 📘 Academic Context

+This work supports a Bachelor's thesis in economics and data science.
+The project systematically compares the robustness and generalizability of two different encoder-decoder models (one conventional and one advanceed) for forecasting financial time series.

+---
 📌 Key Insights

 - The classic encoder-decoder model performed more robustly across different input-output combinations, time periods and asset classes.